myIR, payments and more

 bad debt written off divide by total consideration x GST included in consideration = GST adjustment

 Example: How to calculate a credit adjustment for a bad debt when GST wasn't charged on the full price

 Sue has been staying at the Holiday Hotel for six weeks.
 The total bill was $6,005.57.
 Sue leaves, still owing $1,000.
 Later the hotel writes the $1,000 off as a bad debt. $602.57 is the GST included in the total bill.
 In the return covering the time of the write-off they must make an adjustment:

 $1,000 divided by $6,005.57 x $602.57 = $100.33

 GST content shown on New Zealand Customs invoices

-The New Zealand Customs Service (Customs) collects GST when goods:
+The New Zealand Customs Service (Customs) collects GST when:

-- are imported into New Zealand.
-GST is charged on the landed value (including insurance and duties) for the goods, as assessed by Customs.
+- goods are imported into New Zealand.
+Customs charges GST on the landed value (including insurance, freight and duties) for the goods.

 Documents issued by Customs (such as a Customs import entry form C4, a Deferred payment of duty statement or Broker account statement) do not have to meet all the tax invoice requirements.
 These documents can be used to support a claim for a GST credit.
 Remember, you must hold these supporting documents to make a claim.